By Carmelo Ignaccolo, Deniz Onder, Dissa Pidanti Raras

 Section from the Tibetan Plateau to the Bay of Bengal, showing displacement, floods, climate change effects and design sites.
 See video.

-Carmelo Ignaccolo is a Teaching Associate at Columbia GSAPP and an Urban Designer at AECOM in NYC.
-He holds a B.Arch and a MSc in Architecture-Engineering from Catania University in Italy and Tongji University, Shanghai.
-He has recently completed a MSc in Urban Design at Columbia University GSAPP as Fulbright Fellow.
-He had international work/research experiences in London and Shanghai.
+Carmelo Ignaccolo is an urban designer and planner at the United Nations – Habitat.
+He is also an Adj.
+Research Associate at Columbia GSAPP for the Urban Design Program.
+He holds a B.Arch and a MSc in Architecture-Engineering from Catania University in Italy and he has recently completed a MSc in Urban Design at Columbia University GSAPP as Fulbright Fellow.
+He had design/research experiences in London and Shanghai.

 Email : firstname.lastname@example.org

-Deniz Onder holds Master of Science in Architecture and Urban Design degree from Columbia University Graduate School of Architecture.
+Deniz Onder is an architect and urban designer currently working at Terreform ONE - an award-winning Architecture Group focused on Smart City Design, Ecological Planning and Art.
+She holds a Master of Science in Architecture and Urban Design degree from Columbia University Graduate School of Architecture.
 She has a B.Arch and MSc degrees in Architectural Design in Istanbul Technical University.
-She had worked as an international architectural projects at different scales.
+She worked in international architectural projects at different scales.

 Email : email@example.com